Janisa loves eating and experimenting in the kitchen. She enjoys creating new recipes and homemade versions of popular store-bought foods.

 Oil is what makes baked desserts more moist and chewy.
 However, using too much oil may cause the brownies to be somewhat juicy, which isn't a very desirable characteristic for a brownie.

-After numerous experiments in the kitchen, I think that I have finally discovered the perfect oil and butter proportions in order to make the best tasting brownies.
-However, if you prefer a brownie that is more cake-y, then you may want to consider replacing the oil with more butter.
+After numerous experiments in the kitchen, I think that I have finally discovered the perfect oil and butter proportions in order to make the best-tasting brownies.
+However, if you prefer a brownie that is cakeier, then you may want to consider replacing the oil with more butter.

 Even when baking with fairly simple ingredients, you may not always have everything on hand.
 Other times, you may have certain preferences for ingredients or ingredients you avoid.
 Here is a list of ingredients that can be substituted and what they can be substituted with:

-- Butter — Margarine is an unhealthy but cheap alternative.
+- Butter: Margarine is a less healthy but cheap alternative.

 Mixer vs Blender